Sri Reddy Attacks Sundar C; Also Claims Vishal Threatened Her For Speaking Against Casting Couch

 "Aranmanai shoot happend in Hyderabad,while that shooting time one person called Ganesh he is an executive producer of that film..some how he got my number through some one,he called me,I went to the shooting spot he introduced me to sundar c..I met my f.b Frd senthil kumar(camera man) also..that day he convinced me that definitely 200 percent you wl be in his next movie as a one of the lead .. next day he called me to the novotel,for keeping in his next movie he and sundar c wanted to compromise (sexually)..after that perumal knows what happend..
 Ganesh is a fraud he didn't help,"(sic) she posted on Facebook.

-Sri Reddy Has Previusly Attacked Others As Well
+Sri Reddy Has Previously Attacked Others As Well

 Interestingly, her post on Sundar C comes days after she accused Ragava Lawrence and AR Murugadoss of 'misbehaving' with her.
 She had also claimed that they had promised to cast her in their films.